 Goal One: People with developmental disabilities and their families will be active in advocacy activities that improve their lives, and the lives of others and the service system.

-Each year of the five-year state plan, the Council will provide support to strengthen a statewide self-advocacy organization by increasing activity and participation by self-advocates in Arkansas.
+Each year of the five-year plan, the Council will provide support to strengthen statewide self-advocacy organizations by increasing activity and participation by self-advocates.

 The Council will increase leadership training for self-advocates and their families, in collaboration with Disability Rights Arkansas and Partners for Inclusive Communities, by providing technical assistance and administrative support.

-Each year of the five-year state plan, the Council will increase opportunities for self-advocates who are leaders to train other self-advocates to become leaders and increase opportunities for participation in cross-disability, culturally diverse organizations.
+Each year of the five-year state plan, the Council will increase opportunities for self-advocates who are leaders to train other self-advocates for leadership and increase opportunities for participation in cross-disability, culturally diverse organizations, activities and/or events.

 Informal and Formal Services and Supports

-Goal Two: People with developmental disabilities and their families will have increased access to community support and services.
+Goal Two: People with developmental disabilities and their families will have improved access to community supports and services.

-For each year of the five-year state plan the Council will provide support to community partners to strengthen access to information, training and education for Arkansans with developmental disabilities and their families about available programs and services within the State and about emergent issues affecting the Arkansas IDD community; provide additional training as needed.
+The Council will provide support to community partners to strengthen access to information, training and education for Arkansans with developmental disabilities and their families about available programs and services within the State and about emergent issues affecting the Arkansas IDD community; provide additional training as needed.

-The Council will collaborate with regional community partners to identify and prioritize strategies to reduce barriers to supports and services for Arkansans with developmental disabilities who do not speak English and/or speak English as a second language (ESL).
+The Council will collaborate with community partners to identify and act on strategies to reduce barriers when accessing supports and services for Arkansans with IDD who have limited English proficiency (non-English speaking, English as a Second Language, and those with other communication needs).

-Goal Three: The Council will collaborate with state agencies and community programs to improve competitive, integrated employment of Arkansans with developmental disabilities.
+Goal Three: The Council will work to improve competitive, integrated employment of Arkansans with developmental disabilities.

-The Council will support the capacity of vocational service providers and employers to increase opportunities for competitive, integrated employment of people with developmental disabilities.
+The Council will help increase the capacity of service providers and educate employers to increase opportunities for competitive, integrated employment of Arkansans with intellectual and developmental disabilities.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.